Code-Institute-Submissions/gitbush-milestone-1/README.md

 4. On all major browsers
     * Tested on all browsers

-5. All forms are validated with relevant messages
+5. All forms are validated with relevant messages and submits are validated with modals.

 6. All links to social media functional eg:
     * Instagram